 Sari: I have four kids!
 Three girls and a baby boy.
 Keeping our lives running smoothly requires a lot of planning and coordination.
 I try to minimize the logistical things so I can focus on spending time with my kids when I am home.
-For example, I do all my grocery shopping online and I get my kids dressed in their clothes at night so the mornings go smoothly.
+For example, I do all my grocery shopping online and I get my kids’ clothes and supplies ready the night before so the mornings go smoothly.

 I transferred to New Jersey from Tel Aviv about a year ago so I could minimize work travel.
 I aim to be home before my kids go to sleep every day so I can spend some quality time with them.
 Once I’m home, I immediately change out of my work clothes and put my phone and laptop away.
 Later, I’ll go back to work from home if need be.